Research Project Descriptions

 Project Goals:

-The project goal is to investigate new architectures and circuit structures for applications requiring battery lives on the order of months and years.
+To investigate new architectures and circuit structures for applications requiring battery lives on the order of months and years.
 In particular, our work focuses on the wireless sensor network application space.
 Within this space, cost and energy reduction are the primary goals, while performance is a secondary concern.

-Title: A Universal Microsensor Interface Circuit for Low-Power Microsystems
+Title: A Universal Micro-Sensor Interface Circuit for Low-Power Microsystems

-Graduate Students: Chao Yang (ECE-MSU)
+Graduate Students: Chao Yang (ECE-MSU), Jichun Zhang (ECE-MSU)

 Faculty Advisor: Andrew J Mason (ECE-MSU)